The work environment is shifting rapidly, resulting in new challenges and opportunities for companies in the UK and around the world.

 This evolution has seen an end to the traditional ways of working, as the landscape of work is redefined by advanced technologies, changing demographics, new societal values and rapid globalisation.

-With buzz words like agile working, flexible working and activity-based working making headlines these days, we thought it might help to break each one down and figure out what it all really means.
+With buzz words like agile working, flexible working and activity-based working making headlines, we thought it might help to break each definition down and figure out what it all really means.

-Rather than forcing individuals to undertake all their work at one setting (usually a desk), agile working allows people to physically choose a work setting where it is most suitable for them to complete their task.
+Rather than forcing individuals to undertake all their work at one setting (usually a desk), agile working means allowing people to physically choose a work setting where it is most suitable for them to complete their task.